History of Gibraltar: Consolidation and sieges

 The Great Siege of Gibraltar lasted from 24 June 1779 to 7 February 1783 and remains one of the longest sieges endured by the British Armed Forces, as well as being one of the longest continuous sieges in history.
 A combined Spanish and French fleet blockaded Gibraltar from the sea, while on the land side an enormous army was engaged in constructing forts, redoubts, entrenchments, and batteries from which to attack Gibraltar.
 The Spanish committed increasing number of troops and ships to the siege, postponing the planned invasion of England by the Armada of 1779.
-The first relief of the siege came in the spring of 1780 when Admiral George Rodney captured a Spanish convoy off Cape Finesterre and defeated a Spanish fleet at the Battle of Cape St. Vincent, delivering reinforcements of 1,052 men and an abundance of supplies.
+The first relief of the siege came in the spring of 1780 when Admiral George Rodney captured a Spanish convoy off Cape Finisterre and defeated a Spanish fleet at the Battle of Cape St. Vincent, delivering reinforcements of 1,052 men and an abundance of supplies.

 The British defenders continued to resist every attempt to capture Gibraltar by assault but supplies again began to run low.
 On 12 April 1781 Vice Admiral George Darby's squadron of 29 ships of the line escorting 100 store ships from England laden for Gibraltar entered the bay.
 The Spanish fleet was unable to intercept Darby's relief.
 The Spanish, frustrated by this failure, began a barrage of the town, causing great panic and terror among the civilian population.
 Deliberate targeting of civilians was unprecedented at the time and was to continue for 2 years, obliterating any architectural heritage from the Spanish period.
 Unable to starve the garrison out, the French and Spanish attempted further attacks by land and sea.
 The night before the Grand Attack on 27 November 1781, the British garrison filed silently out of their defence works and made a surprise sortie, routing the besieging infantry in their trenches and postponed the grand assault on The Rock for some time.